iip-ecosphere/platform/platform/transport/transport/README.md

-# Transport layer of the IIP-Ecosphere platform (connection and transport layer)
+# Transport layer of the IIP-Ecosphere platform (basics)

 The transport layer/component shall provide a simple frontend for the upstream layers/components to communicate in stream-based soft-realtime manner.
 At the same time this component shall enable flexibility and simplicity in the